stefan-m-lenz/JuliaConnectoR/DEVDOC.md

     string -> int32 utf8string
     dimensions -> ndimensions {int32}
     ndimensions -> int32
+    output -> int32 {byte}
     fail -> string
     byebye -> '0xbb'

 ### Meaning of the int32 numbers
 * A string is preceded by the number of bytes to UTF-8-encode the string.
 * The sequence of unnamed/positional elements in a list is preceded by the number of (named) elements that follow.
+* Standard output (after '0x50') or standard error output (after '0x5e') is preceded by the number of bytes that are sent.

 ### Types
 Lists that have the attribute `"JLTYPE"` will be coerced to the corresponding Julia type.